wp-plugins/jaspreetchahals-wordpress-bot-detector-lite/readme.txt

 It detects the page being crawled and maintains a history.
 An email is sent to admin notifying which pages has been crawled.

-You can follow me on Twitter https://twitter.com/jschahal or like my facebook page http://www.facebook.com/jaspreetchahal.org to get updates on other plugins and boring stuff that I do.
+You can follow me on Twitter https://twitter.com/jschahal or like my facebook page http://www.facebook.com/jaspreetchahal.org to get updates on some not so exciting things that I do.

+Visit my site http://jaspreetchahal.org to get help on this plugin or more precisely go to http://jaspreetchahal.org/wordpress-bot-detection-plugin-lite.